Geoff-Fletcher/True_Review/README.md

 ### Design Inspiration

 My design ideas came from the classic color and aesthetic of old glamorous Hollywood cinema with rich red and gold embellishing and contrasting a dark background that emulates a cinema screen on which the bright images from each film in the pagniated reviews feel like films playing on that screen.
 This simple but strong aesthetic evokes a classic era and the traditional values coming from the idea that great art is timeless and therefore by extent is its honest critique.
 I think many people out there just want honest yet nuanced and detailed opinions free from alterior pretentions (in any direction) and this platform aims to deliver.

+### Colour Scheme

+The contrast colour scheme is designed to make it easy for users to navigate and draw the eye round each page as well as be evocatove as mentioned above.

+I used Coolors

 ### Epics and user stories